DOT Cargo Securement Training – [Complete Video Kit]

 Do your Commercial Motor Vehicle Drivers need training on how to secure cargo?
 Of course, they do.
 This Cargo or Load Securement Training will teach your drivers the ins and outs of making sure their load stays intact while in transit.
 As you know, losing a load costs money to you, your customers, and potentially an insurance company.

-This Cargo Securement Training Covers the Following Important Concepts:
+This Load Securement Training Covers the Following Important Concepts:

 - What is the number one cause of accidents when it comes to commercial trucks and motor carriers?
-(The FMCSA has determined that how cargo is loaded and secured, and the spills that result from improperly loaded cargo, is a main cause of accidents for commercial drivers).
-That is why there are FMCSA regulations in the first place – to keep truck drivers and those on the road safe at all times.
+(The FMCSA has determined how cargo is loaded and secured, and the spills that result from improperly loaded cargo are the main cause of accidents for commercial drivers).
+That is why there are FMCSA regulations in place – to keep truck drivers and those on the road safe at all times.